Chemistry Graduate Student Society Constitution

 5. A summary of every (ECM) will be relayed to all members of the dGSA afterwards.

-1. Amendments to the Constitution may be decided upon at the AGM, any special general meetings with the purpose of changing the Constitution, or at executive committee meetings.
+1. Amendments to the Constitution will be reviewed at the AGM.
+Amendments may also be considered at any special general meetings with the purpose of changing the Constitution, or at executive committee meetings.
 Amendments to the Constitution may be proposed by the executive committee and/or by members of CGSS.

 3. Failure to obtain either a Constitutional quorum or a simple majority shall result in the failure of the proposed amendment.